 - Cholesterol should be checked every 5 years.

-- If you have a history of high cholesterol level, heart disease diabetes, kidney problems, or any other conditions, you might need to have a cholesterol test done more often.
+- If you have a history of high cholesterol levels, heart disease, diabetes, kidney problems, or any other conditions, you might need a cholesterol test done more often.

 - Few men must consider taking aspirin to avoid heart attacks.
-Ask your doctor before you start aspirin as aspirin may increase the risk for bleeding.
+Ask your doctor before you start aspirin, as aspirin may increase the risk of bleeding.

 Bone Density Screening